 We may use or disclose your medical information for our health care operations.
 For example, medical staff members or members of our workforce may review your medical information to evaluate the treatment and services provided, and the performance of our staff in care for you.
 In some cases, we will furnish other qualified parties with your medical information for their health care operations.
 The ambulance company, for example, may also want information on your condition to help them know whether they have done an effective job of providing care.
 If State law requires, we will obtain your permission prior to disclosing your medical information to other providers or health insurance companies for their health care operations.

 We will disclose your medical information to our business associates and allow them to create, use and disclose your medical information to perform their services for us.
 For example, we may disclose your medical information to an outside billing company that assists us in billing insurance companies.

 We may contact you as part of a fundraising effort.
-For example, we may use, or disclose to a business associate or to a foundation related to the Hospital, certain medical information about you, such as your name, address, phone number, dates you received treatment or services, treating physician, outcome information and department of service (for example, cardiology or orthopedics), so that we or they may contact you to raise money for the Hospital.
+For example, we may use, or disclose to a business associate or to a foundation related to the Hospital, certain medical information about you, such as your name, address, phone number, dates you received treatment or services, treating provider, outcome information and department of service (for example, cardiology or orthopedics), so that we or they may contact you to raise money for the Hospital.
 Any time you are contacted, whether in writing, by phone or by other means for our fundraising purposes, you will have the opportunity to “opt-out” and not receive further fundraising communications related to the specific fundraising campaign or appeal for which you are being contacted, unless we have already sent a communication prior to receiving notice of our election to opt-out.

 We may include your name, location in the facility, general condition, and religious affiliation, to other people who ask for you by name.
 We will not include your information in the facility directory if you object or we are prohibited by State or Federal law.